jessepollak/blog/_posts/2012-12-11-welcoming-peter-bell-to-hackny.md

 Over the summer, [hackNY](http://hackny.org) had the good fortune of welcoming [Peter Bell](https://twitter.com/PeterBell) for one of our weekly tech/entrepreneurship talks.
 He spoke to us about [choosing the right technologies for a project](http://jessepollak.me/2012/06/25/choosing-the-right-technologies-for-a-hackathon/) and we all left with a better understanding of what it meant to be a technical decision maker.

-At the November [NYTM](http://nytm.org), [hackNY](http://hackny.org) announced that thanks to [Speaker Quinn](http://council.nyc.gov/d3/html/members/home.shtml) and the [NYC City Council](http://council.nyc.gov/d3/html/members/home.shtml) we will be welcoming Peter into the family in an even bigger way: he will be working with the wonderful [Manya Ellenberg](https://twitter.com/manyaellenberg) to expand the [hackNY](http://hackny.org) community, improve the [2013 hackNY fellows program](http://apply.hackny.org) and build out the technology that powers [hackNY](http://hackny.org) behind the scenes.
+At the November [NYTM](http://nytm.org), [hackNY](http://hackny.org) announced that thanks to [Speaker Quinn](http://council.nyc.gov/d3/html/members/home.shtml) and the [NYC City Council](http://council.nyc.gov/d3/html/members/home.shtml) we will be welcoming Peter into the family in an even bigger way: he will be working with the wonderful [Manya Ellenberg](https://twitter.com/manyaellenberg) as an evangelist to expand the [hackNY](http://hackny.org) community, improve the [2013 hackNY fellows program](http://apply.hackny.org) and build out the technology that powers [hackNY](http://hackny.org) behind the scenes.

-I had the good fortunre of talking to Peter about why he decided to join [hackNY](http://hackny.org).
+I had the good fortune of talking to Peter about why he decided to join [hackNY](http://hackny.org) as an evangelist.
 I asked some questions, he gave some answers, and we had a grand old time:

 How did you first get involved with hackNY?